sundial-protocol/sundial-monorepo/demo/README.md

 - Prometheus metrics server
 - OpenTelemetry collector

-6. You can view your container using `docker`:
+6. You can view your containers using `docker`:

 ```sh
 docker ps -a